Dark Energy Survey: Observing

 Each year from August through February, observers will stay in dormitories on the mountain.
 During a weeklong period of work, observers sleep during the day and use the telescope and camera at night.
 There will be some DES members working at the telescope console to monitor operations while others are monitoring camera operations and data process.

-For the wide-area footprint observations, DES takes roughly every two minutes for each new image: The exposures are typically 90 seconds long, with another 30 seconds for readout of the camera data and slewing to point the telescope at its next target.
+For the wide-area footprint observations, DES takes roughly two minutes for each new image: The exposures are typically 90 seconds long, with another 30 seconds for readout of the camera data and slewing to point the telescope at its next target.
 Despite the restrictions on each exposure, the team also need to consider different sky conditions for the observations, such as moonlight and cloud cover.

 In order to get better images, DES team use a computer algorithm called the "Observing Tactician" (ObsTac) to help with sequencing observations.
 It optimizes among different factors, such as the date and time, weather conditions, and the position of the moon.
 ObsTac automatically points the telescope in the best direction, and selects the exposure, using the best light filter.
 It also decides whether to take a wide-area or time-domain survey image, depending on whether or not the exposure will also be used for supernova searches.